 The FPE 101A-103C Program is an intensive program designed to develop both English skills and good study habits.
 Skills taught include Reading & Writing and Listening & Speaking.
 Learning outcomes are aligned with Oman Academic Standards and are met by the end of FPE 102B.
 The program begins with FPE 101A, a pre-intermediate course, and continues with FPE 102B, an intermediate course.
 The final course is FPE 103C, which prepares students to meet the IELTS Band 5.0 requirement for exiting the program.
 Upon completion of the program, students transition to their respective majors.
-This course is intended to be phased in over the course of AY 2019-20 for the new student intake.
+This course is already phased in over the course of AY 2019-20.